Fremantle Football Club

-The Fremantle Football Club, nicknamed the Dockers, is a professional Australian rules football club competing in the Australian Football League (AFL), the sport's elite competition.
+The Fremantle Football Club, nicknamed the Dockers or colloquially Freo, is a professional Australian rules football club competing in the Australian Football League (AFL), the sport's elite competition.
 The team was founded in 1994 to represent the port city of Fremantle, a stronghold of Australian rules football in Western Australia.
 The Dockers were the second team from the state to be admitted to the competition, following the West Coast Eagles in 1987.
-Both Fremantle and the West Coast Eagles are owned by the West Australian Football Commission (WAFC), with a board of directors operating Fremantle on the commission's behalf.
+Both Fremantle and the West Coast Eagles are owned by WA Football, with a board of directors operating Fremantle on WA Football's behalf.